 Pin Me for Later!

-If you’re planning a trip to Palm Springs, you need to include the Andreas Canyon trail on your itinerary!
-It is one of the best hikes in Southern California, without a doubt.
+If you’re planning a trip to Palm Springs, you need to add the Andreas Canyon hike to your itinerary!
+Here is exactly why.

 But despite building up central Palm Springs into a chic and fun getaway, natural lands and wide open spaces can still be found here.
-Enter, Indian Canyons.
+Most notably, at Indian Canyons.

-Indian Canyons is the ancestral home to the Agua Caliente Band of Cahuilla Indians.
+Indian Canyons is the ancestral home to the Aguas Calientes Band of Cahuilla Indians.
 For thousands of years the Cahuilla people thrived here, and remnants of those days can still be found here.
-Indian Canyons is a historic gem and is found on the National Register of Historic Places through NPS.

 Andreas Canyon is located just minutes south of Downtown Palm Springs, inside of Indian Canyons.
 It’s an easy drive no matter where in Palm Springs you are staying.